 c=λfc = \lambda f

-where λ\lambda is wavelength and ff is frequency.
-A shorter wavelength means a higher frequency.
-That is why blue-violet visible light has a shorter wavelength than red visible light.
+where λ\lambda is wavelength and ff is frequency, so a shorter wavelength means a higher frequency.
+That is why blue-violet visible light has a shorter wavelength than red.
+In a material, light usually travels more slowly:

 v=cnv = \frac{c}{n}